-- 4 fresh chicken quarters (leg and thigh attached), or 8 chicken thighs
+- 4 chicken quarters (leg and thigh attached), or 8 chicken thighs

 - 1 whole bulb of garlic, broken into cloves (skin left on)